jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/intro.md

-- **Common**: Owner of critical, or company wide infrastructure and resources, and owner of the admin account:
+- **Common**: Owner of critical, or company wide infrastructure and resources, and owner of the admin account.

-  - Development and production identities and permissions for each of the other products and external accounts.
-  - CI/CD infrastructure.
-  - Kubernetes cluster.
-  - Authentication provider (Okta).
-  - Virtual Private Cloud (VPC).
-  - Virtual Private Network (VPN).

 - **Integrates**: The Attack Resistance Management platform: